datumorphism/datumorphism.github.io/content/wiki/machine-learning/bayesian/elbo.md

 ## Using Jensen's Inequality

-In many models, we are interested in the log probability density $\log p(X)$ which can be decomposed using an auxillary density of the latent variable $q(Z)$,
+In many models, we are interested in the log probability density $\log p(X)$ which can be decomposed using an auxiliary density of the latent variable $q(Z)$,

 {{< m >}}
 \begin{align}